Gargaj/Bonzomatic/README.md

 - F5 or Ctrl-R: recompile shader
 - F11 or Ctrl/Cmd-f: hide shader overlay
 - Alt-F4 or Shift+Escape: exbobolate your planet
+- Ctrl/Cmd + /: comment or uncomment the selected lines of code

 ## Requirements
 On Windows, both DirectX 9 and 11 are supported.